 Council also coordinates the implementation of Coastal Zone Management Plans (CZMPs) for the Minnamurra and Crooked River estuaries.
 Part of this is working with other agencies and stakeholders to improve riparian management and quality of runoff from land, which impacts the creeks, rivers and open coast waters.
-During 2019-2020 council received funding under the NSW Government's Coastal and Estuary Grants Program to complete a bank stabilisation and rehabilitation options assessment for Blue Angle Creek, a priority action within the Crooked River CZMP.
-This project is in the late stages of finalising the designs for the high priority bank stabilisation sites.
-Following the completion of these detailed designs council will consider which stabilisation projects it will seek funding for in the following rounds of the Coastal and Estuary Grants Program.
+During 2020-2021, council received funding under the NSW Government's Coastal and Estuary Grants Program to complete a three-year weed control program and rehabilitation of endangered ecological communities on Baileys Island, Gerroa.
+Council has also sought and accepted grant funding under the NSW Government's Coast and Estuary Grants Program for a bank stabilisation project at Blue Angle Creek, which will commence in 2021-2022.
+These are both priority actions within the Crooked River CZMP.
+Work is also being finalised on a wetland weed control program in Minnamurra River, which is due to finish in May 2021.

-Council maintains stormwater filtration units in the Surf Beach catchment and around the townships of Minnamurra, Gerringong, Gerroa and Jamberoo, which prevent gross pollutants, sediments, oil and grease from entering the waterways and beaches.
+Council maintains stormwater filtration units in the Black Beach and Surf Beach catchment and around the townships of Minnamurra, Gerringong, Gerroa and Jamberoo, which prevent gross pollutants, sediments, oil and grease entering the waterways and beaches.

 Council undertakes a scheduled program of inspections for all the onsite sewage management facilities in the local government area.
 Systems are risk rated and inspected annually for high risk systems and every four years for low risk systems.
-The vast majority of onsite sewage management facilities are located on rural land in the upper catchments.
+Most onsite sewage management facilities are on rural land in the upper catchments.

-Council responds to and investigates stormwater pollution complaints and takes action under the Protection of the Environment Operations Act 1997, Local Government Act 1993 or other means depending on the issue.
-Many reported issues relate to erosion and sediment controls for development sites, pollutants in stormwater drains and concerns raised by the public relating to activities which could pollute the stormwater system and associated coastal waters.
+Council responds to and investigates stormwater pollution complaints and takes action under the Protection of the Environment Operations Act 1997, Local Government Act 1993 or other means, depending on the issue.
+Many reported issues relate to erosion and sediment controls for development sites, pollutants in stormwater drains and concerns raised by the public relating to activities that could pollute the stormwater system and associated coastal waters.